-gentleman from Illinois, Mr. Derwinski?
+Chairman ZABLOCKI.
+Will the gentleman from Florida yield to the gentleman from Illinois, Mr. Derwinski?

 Mr. FASCELL.
 I yield.
-14.1 mid selm syswla lliw 977 mid zelm 9W

-Mr. Derwinski.
-I thank the gentleman.
+Mr. DERWINSKI, I thank the gentleman.

 I served with Leo on the Post Office Committee as well as on this committee.
 He was an unusually effective and hardworking member.
 He was quite imaginative in his approach to legislation.
 In this instance he went far beyond the normal call of duty to look after the well-being of constituents.
 It was this intense interest in his constituents that motivated his activities.